ghostwan/workspace-setup/README.md

 You can simply install the stack by doing:

+Get the stack
+> curl -fsSL https://raw.githubusercontent.com/ghostwan/workspace-setup/master/stack.csv -o stack.csv

+Start stack installation
-> sh -c "$(curl -fsSL https://raw.githubusercontent.com/ghostwan/workspace-setup/master/install_software_stack.sh)"
+> sh -c "$(curl -fsSL https://raw.githubusercontent.com/ghostwan/workspace-setup/master/scripts/install_stack.sh)"

-Or you can complete install and configure the workspace by doing:
+Or you can start a complete install and configure the workspace by doing:

-> sh -c "$(curl -fsSL https://raw.githubusercontent.com/ghostwan/workspace-setup/master/install_new_workspace.sh)"
+> sh -c "$(curl -fsSL https://raw.githubusercontent.com/ghostwan/workspace-setup/master/scripts/install_new_workspace.sh)"

 **WARNING THIS WILL CONFIGURE MY WORKSPACE, EDIT THE SCRIPT FOR YOUR OWN CONFIGURATION**

 If there is an SSL issue, deactivate SSL verification:
 > git config --global http.sslVerify false

+# To do next

+- Add support of npm
+- Add workspace reconfiguration from configs folder